nkysd/springboot-login-app/README.md

 - AWS RDS (MySQL)

 ## Development Environment
-- Backend development was mainly done using IntelliJ IDEA.
+- Backend: IntelliJ IDEA
-- Frontend implementation and configuration files were handled with Visual Studio Code.
+- Frontend & configuration: Visual Studio Code
+- The frontend is currently implemented with plain HTML/CSS/JavaScript and is planned to be migrated to React in a future update.

 ## Features
 - User login